deeppavlov/DeepPavlov/docs/intro/choose_framework.rst

 * all other models on TensorFlow.

-First, follow instructions on :doc:`Installation page </intro/installation>` to install ``deeppavlov`` package for Python 3.6/3.7.
+First, follow instructions on :doc:`Installation page </intro/installation>` to install the ``deeppavlov`` package for Python 3.6/3.7.

-Now based on the considered NLP task you need to choose one of the available frameworks.
+Now, based on the considered NLP task, you need to choose one of the available frameworks.
-The full list of available model is :doc:`here </features/overview>`.
+The full list of available models is :doc:`here </features/overview>`.

-- To install requirements for the considered model, you can find the config file with the same configuration in terms of used components, and install the requirements in the following way:
+- To install the requirements for the considered model, you can find the config file with the same configuration in terms of used components, and install the requirements in the following way:

         .. code:: bash